VEAJAY/Portfolio-Site/README.md

 ---

 > NOTE: Components are located in the src -> Components directory, while all image assets are located in the public -> assets!
+The web application is hosted using Netlify!